Sounds simple, right?

 Anyone who tells you otherwise, is lying or already knew the right people when they were getting started.
 You’ll also want to create your own DJ website.
-Follow the steps here and that becomes surprisingly easy.
+Follow the steps here and it’ll be surprisingly easy.

 If you hate the idea of promoting yourself and just want to play your music, that’s fine.
 Do it as a hobby.
 If you want to become a professional DJ, you absolutely have to market yourself.

 In fact, you’ll have to spend more time on that than on actually playing music.
 That’s just the way it is.
 I don’t like it either, but it beats the alternative: a real job.
-So read the guide and start implementing the steps!
+So read the guide and implement the steps!